Last updated on May 17th, 2019 at 03:02 pm

-The state government has put a very low tax rate for alcohol to promote the tourism in Goa.
+The Government in Goa has put a comparatively lower tax rate for alcohol to promote tourism in the state.
 This is the reason the alcohol price is very cheap in Goa.

 “Liquor provides 20 percent of the share of the government’s own revenue in most States,” says Jose Sebastian, associate professor at Gulati Institute of Finance and Taxation, Thiruvananthapuram.”